cpm-cmake/CPM.cmake/README.md

 )

 if (lua_ADDED)
-  # lua has CMake support, so we create our own target
+  # lua has no CMake support, so we create our own target

   FILE(GLOB lua_sources ${lua_SOURCE_DIR}/*.c)
   add_library(lua STATIC ${lua_sources})